wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 * [Give Global Read-Only Access](#give-read-only-access-to-your-amazon-account-and-get-the-role-arn)
 * [Give Limited Access](#giving-limited-access)

 After you've set up the integration, you can examine metrics from all AWS services that you subscribe to from Tanzu Observability.
 The integration includes a predefined dashboard for each service.
-You can clone and modify the system dashboards, or create your own custom dashboard.
+You can clone and modify the system dashboards, or create your own custom dashboards.

 <!--### Use Internal Metrics to Monitor AWS Integrations